26 Oct 2021

 Katharina: I think focusing on sustainability is to be future proofing your own business, if there's not a healthy society, if there's not a healthy environment.
 But then, on a more concrete level, I do think that strong ESG performance is going to be important when we talk about attracting talent, and a certain extent, also capital and financing.
 People today want to work for companies with a purpose.
 And we all know that there will be a shortage of highly talented individuals.
 So, by having strong, well-articulated purpose, and strong ESG performance, I think we can position ourselves as the warriors of choice.

 I am also seeing more companies who have their financing linked to ESG performance.
-So, there could be conditions in financing agreements for better ESG performance and more favourable terms.
+So, there could be conditions in financing agreements for better ESG performance and more favorable terms.
 And we all know that there is a lot of asset managers today, looking for sustainable investment opportunities.
 I think there's an opportunity there as well.
 So, very tangible, immediate results and benefits from strong ESG performance.

 Maaike: Yes, well, you said a very important thing in terms of attracting talent.
 If you were to be CEO of a company, and you want to attract your own sustainable leader, what would you look for?
 What would you select on competencies or qualities or experience?